+PREREQUISITE

-PREREQUISITE - Grade A in Year 10 Specialist Music and Grade C in Year 10 English General; additional extra-curricular Music lessons are required
+Grade A in Year 10 Specialist Music and Grade C in Year 10 English General; additional extra-curricular Music lessons are required

 The Music ATAR course encourages students to explore a range of musical experiences, developing their musical skills, understanding, creative and expressive potential, through the genres of Contemporary, Jazz, Music Theatre, and Western Art Music.
 The course consists of a written component, incorporating music literacy, music analysis, composition and a practical component focused on solo and group performance opportunities.
-The practical component can be delivered in a different context (such as Contemporary, Jazz, Music Theatre, and Western Art Music.) independent of the written component, and students can choose to perform on an instrument or voice focusing on this different context.
+The practical component can be delivered in a different context (such as Contemporary, Jazz, Music Theatre, and Western Art Music.) and is independent of the written component.
+Students can choose to perform on an instrument or voice focusing on this different context, in consultation with the teacher and instrumental music tutor.